Contributed by The Camp Recovery Center clinical team member Kathryn Taylor, MA, LPC/MHSP.

 Alcoholism and depression are a common dual-diagnosis, and as one disorder is treated, the other usually gets better, too.
 No one goes into addiction treatment to feel bad, but to feel better.
 Treating addiction, in general, can ease depression.
 Discovering the effects of depression and distinguishing how to fight it will also encourage a more rapid recovery from addiction.

-Understand The Lies That Depression Tells
+In Managing Depression, Understand The Lies That Depression Tells

 It can be difficult for a depressed person to feel like completing addiction treatment with any success is possible.
 This is because depression causes negative thoughts and feelings of overwhelming hopelessness.
 There may be an emotional pain or feelings of emptiness that do not seem to ever go away, especially without the use of substances.